-The remuneration of directors and key executives is determined by the compensation committee of the Board.
+The remuneration of directors and key executives is determined by the compensation committee.

-The remuneration of directors and other members of key management personnel during the years ended December 31, 2022 and 2021 were as follows:
+The remuneration of directors and other members of key management personnel during the years ended December 31, 2023 and 2022 were as follows:

-December 31, December 31,
+December 31, D December 31,

-2022 2021
+2023 2022

-Short term employee benefits, director fees \$ 1,763,432 \$ 1,984,200
+Short term employee benefits, director fees \$ 2,146,405 \$ 1,763,432

-Share based payments 189,786 737,000
+Share based payments 722,031 189,786

-\$ 1,953,218 \$ 2,721,200
+\$ 2,868,436 \$ 1,953,218

-As at December 31, 2022, an amount of \$491,376 (December 31, 2021 - \$155,534) due to key management personnel, was included in accounts payable and accrued liabilities.
+As at December 31, 2023, an amount of \$131,485 (December 31, 2022 - \$491,376) due to key management personnel, was included in accounts payable and accrued liabilities.
 This amount is unsecured, non-interest bearing and without fixed terms of repayment.

-The Company's Board of Directors has overall responsibility for the oversight of the Company's risk management policies.
 In carrying on its business, the Company is exposed to a variety of risks, including the risks described elsewhere in this MD&A. The Company can neither predict nor identify all such risks nor can it accurately predict the impact, if any, of such risks on its business, operations or the extent to which one or more risks or events may materially change future results of financial position from those reported or projected in any forward-looking statements.
 Accordingly, the Company cautions the reader not to rely on reported financial information and forward-looking statements to predict actual future results.
 This MD&A and the accompanying financial information should be read in conjunction with this statement concerning risks and uncertainties.
 Some of the risks, uncertainties and events that may affect the Company, its business, operations, and results, are given in this section.
 However, the factors and uncertainties are not limited to those stated.
-The Company has policies and practices mandated by the Board of Directors to manage the Company's risks which include the risks described elsewhere in this MD&A and below.
+The Company has practices and procedures to manage the Company's risks which include the risks described elsewhere in this MD&A and below.